 8.2.1 General

-The OFDM symbol immediately following the last symbol used for PSSCH, PSFCH, or S-SSB serves as a guard symbol.
-The last OFDM symbol in a slot following SL PRS in a dedicated resource pool serves as a guard symbol.
+In a shared SL PRS resource pool, the OFDM symbol immediately preceding the symbols which are configured for use by PSFCH if PSFCH is configured in this slot, and the last symbol configured for sidelink in a slot, serve as guard symbol(s).
+In a dedicated SL PRS resource pool, the last symbol configured for sidelink in a slot serves as a guard symbol.
+Otherwise, the OFDM symbol immediately following the last symbol used for PSSCH, PSFCH, or S-SSB serves as a guard symbol.

 The first OFDM symbol of a PSSCH and its associated PSCCH is duplicated as described in clauses 8.3.1.5 and 8.3.2.3.
 The first OFDM symbol of a PSFCH is duplicated as described in clause 8.3.4.2.2.

-The OFDM symbol immediately preceding an SL PRS transmission in a dedicated resource pool is generated as described in clause 8.4.1.6.3.
+The OFDM symbol immediately preceding an SL PRS transmission in a dedicated SL PRS resource pool is generated as described in clause 8.4.1.6.3.

 8.3.1.5 Mapping to virtual resource blocks